vegaprotocol/specs/protocol/0001-market-framework.md

   - **Mark price methodology parameters:**
     - Algorithm 1 / Last Traded Price: initial mark price
   - **Price monitoring parameters**: a list of parameters, each specifying one price monitoring auction trigger and the associated auction duration.
-  - **Market activation time:** Read only, set by system when market opens.
+  - **Market activation time**: Read only, set by system when market opens.
 The date/time at which the opening auction uncrossed and the market first entered it's normal trading mode (empty if this had not happened)
-  - **Tick size** (size of an increment in price in terms of the quote unit)
+  - **Tick size**: (size of an increment in price in terms of the quote unit)
-  - **Decimal places**, number of decimals places for quotes unit, e.g. if quote unit is USD and decimal places is 2 then prices are quoted in integer numbers of cents.
+  - **Quoted Decimal places**: number of decimals places for quote unit, e.g. if quote unit is USD and decimal places is 2 then prices are quoted in integer numbers of cents.
+  - **Position Decimal Places**: number of decimal places for orders and positions, i.e. if this is 2 then the smallest increment that can be traded is 0.01, for example 0.01 BTC in a BTSUSD market.
+(Note: it is agreed that initially the integer representation of the full precision of both order and positions can be required to fit into an int64, so this means that the largest position/order size possible reduces by a factor of ten for every extra decimal place used. this also means that, for instance, it would not be possible to create a BTCUSD market that allows order/position sizes equivalent to 1 sat.)

 ### Trading mode - continuous trading